Thank You to our Sponsor:

 - Support the partnership of the solid waste providers, the cities and private enterprise that recognize business’ efforts to recycle.

-POLICY OBJECTIVE: Promote a tax structure that encourages economic growth.
+TAXES AND FEESPOLICY OBJECTIVE: Promote a tax structure that encourages economic growth.
+BUDGET REFORM POSITIONS:

 - Support legislation that requires the governor and legislature to permanently forfeit their pay and per diem for each day the state budget is overdue.